|

-12.5.1.3 describe program compilation stages: lexical and syntactic analysis, code generation, and optimization Stages of compiler design When a programmer uses a computer language (high level) to write a program the statements are called source code.
+Stages of compiler design Learning objective: 12.5.1.3 describe program compilation stages: lexical and syntactic analysis, code generation, and optimization When a programmer uses a computer language (high-level) to write a program, the statements are called source code.

 Each lexeme defines a token corresponding to it.
 TokensKeywordsReserved words that have specific meanings in a programming language.